astorDev/backi/timers/dotnet/articles/101/index.md

 ## System.Timers.Timer

-The timer from `System.Timers` utilizes events-based approach, to start it we'll need something like this:
+The timer from `System.Timers` utilizes an events-based approach, to start it we'll need something like this:

 ```csharp
 public void StartSystemTimer()